Malingering

-Malingering is the fabrication, feigning, or exaggeration of physical or psychological symptoms designed to achieve a desired outcome, such as personal gain, relief from duty or work, avoiding arrest, receiving medication, or mitigating prison sentencing.
+Malingering is the intentional fabrication, feigning, or exaggeration of physical or psychological symptoms to obtain an external benefit, such as personal gain, relief from duty or work, avoidance of arrest, acquisition of medication, or mitigation of criminal sentencing.

 Although malingering is not a medical diagnosis, it may be recorded as a "focus of clinical attention" or a "reason for contact with health services".
-It is coded by both the ICD-10 and DSM-5.
-The intent of malingerers vary.
-For example, the homeless may fake a mental illness to gain hospital admission.
-Impacts of failure to detect malingering are extensive, affecting insurance industries, healthcare systems, public safety, and veterans' disability benefits.
-Malingered behaviour typically ends as soon as the external goal is obtained.
+It is coded in both the ICD-10 and DSM-5.
+Motivations for malingering vary.
+For example, some homeless individuals may feign mental illness to gain hospital admission.
+Failure to detect malingering can have significant consequences for insurance systems, healthcare institutions, public safety, and veterans' disability programs.
+Malingering behaviour typically ceases once the desired external goal is achieved.